jwr1995/dc1d/README.md

 A class called ```PackedConv1d``` also exists in ```dc1d.nn``` which computes the offsets using a depthwise separable convolutionoperation as detailed in our paper below

 # Papers
-Please cite the following if you use this package4
+Please cite the following if you use this package
 ```
 @article{ravenscroft2022dtcn,
   title={Deformable Temporal Convolutional Networks for Monaural Noisy Reverberant Speech Separation},